 Don’t get me wrong, I absolutely do not miss gun culture or in-your-face-Christianity in America.
-However I find France’s secular laws outlawing religious expression and symbols (mostly in schools) to be xenophobic.
-Sometimes it seems as though they target specific demographics.
-And I know that La Laïcité is such an integral, important part to the French identity, and I although I do abide by the policies and understand where they come from, I’m not sure I’ll ever, really agree with them.
-Especially in light of all of these recent terrorist attacks, it feels like Muslims (including French-born Muslims) are unfairly treated and ostracized throughout the country– just look at the most recent “Burkini Ban.”
-Some of these terrorist attacks have been committed by fully-fledged French citizens– it’s hard for me to believe that this is a coincidence.
+However I find France’s secular laws outlawing religious expression and symbols (mostly in schools) to sometimes target specific demographics.
+And I know that La Laïcité is such an integral, important part to the French identity, and I although I do abide by the policies and understand where they come from, I’m not sure I’ll ever, really understand them.
+Just look at the most recent “Burkini Ban.”

-In my opinion, certain parts of France are not as open and accepting as we are led to believe, because I find her to be extremely conforming.
+In my opinion, certain parts of France are not as open and accepting as we are led to believe, because I find her to be quite conforming.
 From my experience, foreigners, and even French people who are seen as “different” are expected to conform and accept the French (Caucasian) ways of life if they want to be seen as “equal.”
 And in many ways, I understand that.
 It’s important to respect the place you are living– to learn French and try new foods and integrate into the workplace.
 But it’s much, much deeper and more problematic than that.
 I find that subcultures are not equally respected in France– I find that if you do not conform to the French way of life– in regards to what, when, and how you eat, dress, and think, you will not be accepted.
-Of course, this is not true everywhere– I find people in the north to be extremely open and friendly and willing or wanting to practice their English (not that I expect French people to speak English with me.)
+Of course, this is not true everywhere– I find people in the north to be extremely open and friendly.

 I admit, having affordable health care is amazing, and it is WAY, WAY too expensive in the United States.
-But, I joke a lot with my anglophone friends that many French people go to the doctor for literally every single tiny little thing from a slight head cold, because you need a doctor’s note in order to be reimbursed even the most basic of medicines (which you MUST purchase in a pharmacy because the French people cannot possibly be trusted to buy and manage cold medicine bought on their own from a supermarket– how on earth would the pharmacists monitor all of that!?
+However, I joke a lot with my anglophone friends that many French people go to the doctor for literally every single tiny little thing from a slight head cold, because you need a doctor’s note in order to be reimbursed even the most basic of medicines (which you MUST purchase in a pharmacy.
 Don’t even get me started on the fact that you need a doctor’s note to run a race or join a gym or do remotely anything physical.)
 On the contrary, I find teeth cleanings here to be an absolute joke– the philosophy here is to “fix problems” rather than to “prevent them.”
-(Literally my own French Dentist said this to me.)
-Needless to say I pay out of pocket for a proper cleaning each time I come home to America.
+(Literally my own French dentist said this to me.)
+To date, I pay out of pocket for a proper cleaning when I come home to America.
 And sometimes it takes months, months, to see a specialist (not reassuring if you have a dire or pressing need).

 The French Labor Laws have definitely made me look at France in a new light.
 With an unemployment rate at 10%, it is so, SO difficult to be hired in this country; it is even more difficult to be hired on a permanent contract, and then once you have a permanent contract it is nearly impossible to get fired, even for things that merit being made redundant.
 Salaries are extremely low here in comparison to the United States, but there are more social programs and government support.
 It’s still a foreign concept to me to find it normal to rely on the government to take care of you and give you money.
 Why can’t France just pay people normal salaries and drive down income taxes so we don’t need to give families extra money in order to afford children and basic life necessities?
 Furthermore if a family or a person needs extra money, why does the government stop them from taking on extra work, and instead give them government subsidies?
 I love that the French place so much emphasis on work-life balance and find vacation / rest time to be important, but at what point does the government intervene just a little too much?